 In the God Era, many of the heroes of the previous war, battled a new enemy.
 These were the demons hordes of the Abyss; the byproducts of Piranoth's haste to build so many worlds.
-These abyssal hordes invaded the worlds of the Quara'tun System in what became known as the Demon Spawn War.
-As in the last century of the Creation War, Geryon found himself again commanding the security forces of Brucrumus operations, that is until he met Asmodeus.
-When Asmodeus became leader of the Quarat'un Covenant, he promoted Geryon to general and sent him off to Ellubôz.
-In this system, he carried out a ruthless campaign against the demon hordes invading by way of the river Styx.
-He also carried out large scale raids on the mortal world Bal-Kriav against the demon prince Yeenoghu and Baphomet.
-These were mostly done as feints to draw them towards fighting each other or some other demon prince.
+These abyssal hordes invaded the worlds of the Quara'tun System in what became known as the Demon Spawn War (8972 GE - 9493 GE).
+Like in the last century of the Creation War, Geryon found himself commanding the security forces of Brucrumus operations.
+When Asmodeus became leader of the Quarat'un Covenant, he was promoted to general.
+His first big mission was to the Forge Worlds.
+In this system, he carried out a ruthless campaign against demon raids coming by way of the River Styx.
+While on the world of Bal-Kriav, he carried out offensives against the demon lord Yeenoghu in the Northern Hordelands and Baphomet across two continents.

 When a sentence was passed on Asmodeus, by a council of gods, decreeing that he had defied goodness and embraced acts to further his own might and inflicting undo torment on the enemy, his evil was called out in a number of war crimes, including the sacrifice of troops for what he considered the greater good.
 Gergyon was caught up in this intrigue, for as Asmodeus's right-hand man, he knew everything and went along with it - such was Asmodeus's charm, and guile.
 His close association to Asmodeus resulted in him following his master, becoming one of the Fallen Angels.
 Geryon and the other fallen angels were banished from the Mortal Systems, forced to return to Ellubôz.